QinzhiChen/Project---Clustering/README.md

 ##  Modeling

 We scaled our top features using MinMaxScaler.
-We used RMSE using mean for the baseline and used Linear Regression(OLS), Lassor + Lars, General Linear Regression(Tweedier Regressor) and Polynomial Regression to evalute our model.
-Our top performing model was ............
+We used RMSE using mean for the baseline and used Linear Regression(OLS),kbest, Lassor + Lars, General Linear Regression(Tweedier Regressor) and Polynomial Regression to evalute our model.
+The modeling we selected is the polynominal modeling with two degree, which achieved 0.15748 RMSE and .02091 Rsquare.

 ## Prediction delivery